junxit/us-congress-bills-111/bill.md

   - **(3)** A description of how the Secretaries will employ appropriate management response.
   - **(4)** A system for assessing the level of risk to communities.
   - **(5)** A system to ensure that the highest priority fuels reduction projects are being funded first.
+  - **(6)** A system to assess the impacts of climate change on the frequency and severity of wildland fire.
+  - **(7)** A system to study the effects of invasive species on wildland fire risk.
+  - **(8)** A plan, developed in coordination with the National Guard Bureau, to maximize the use of National Guard resources to fight wildfires.
+- **(c)** *Revision* At least once during every five-year period initially beginning on the date of the submission of the cohesive wildland fire management strategy under subsection (a),the Secretary of the Interior and the Secretary of Agriculture shall submit to Congress a revised strategy that takes into consideration changes affecting the elements of the strategy specified in subsection (b) during the five-year period, in particular changes with respect to landscape, vegetation, climate, and weather.
+- **(d)** *Notice of prescribed fires* As part of the strategy required by subsection (a) for the Forest Service, the Secretary of Agriculture shall ensure that, before any prescribed fire is used on National Forest System land, owners of adjacent private land are notified in writing of the date and scope of the prescribed fire.

 ## § 4.
 Review of certain wildfires to evaluate cost containment in wildland fire suppression activities

 - **(a)** *Review required* The Secretary of the Interior and the Secretary of Agriculture shall conduct a review, using independent panels, of each wildfire incident for which the Secretary concerned incurs expenses in excess of $10,000,000.
+The review of a wildfire incident shall include an assessment of what actions, if any, could have been taken in advance of the fire that may have prevented the fire or at least reduced the severity of the fire.
+The review of a wildfire incident shall include an assessment of the quantity of greenhouses gases produced as a result of the fire.
 - **(b)** *Report* The Secretary concerned shall submit to the Committee on Natural Resources, the Committee on Agriculture, and the Committee on Appropriations of the House of Representatives and the Committee on Energy and Natural Resources, the Committee on Indian Affairs, and the Committee on Appropriations of the Senate a report containing the results of each review conducted under subsection (a).

 ## § 5.
 Reducing risk of wildfires in fire-ready communities

-- **(a)** *Fire-ready community defined* In this section, the term “fire-ready community” means a community that—
+- **(a)** *Fire-ready community defined* In this section, the term “fire-ready community” means a community that satisfies the requirement of paragraph (1), and the requirements in at least two of the other four paragraphs, as follows:
   - **(1)** is located within a priority area identified pursuant to subsection (b);
   - **(2)** has a cooperative fire agreement that articulates the roles and responsibilities for Federal, State and local government entities in local wildfire suppression and protection;
   - **(3)** has local codes that require fire-resistant home design and building materials;